Le-Tuan-Binh/spring-boot-3-spring-6-and-hibernate-for-beginners/README.md

 Just click into the button **Generate** to create the zip file of sources code from the website.
 Then Unzip the file into your folder.

 **Import the project into our IDE.**

+Open your Intellij IDEA and click into open the project, after that choose the folder you just unzip and click open.

+Give it some time to import the project with maven and the dependencies in the maven setting of this project.

 #### Frequently Asked Questions